salmelihan/Gdp_QcAutomation/README.md

-# How to setup and install Automation Tools
+# This repo include Demo project and guidline how setup and install Automation Tools

 ## Introduction